*Submitted by:* Christian Scholz

 With the advent of more and more of such social services the amount of redundant data will grow even more and this will lead to a acceptance problem.

 It is unlikely that users will centralize all their data in one place.
 It's more likely that data will be distributed even more.
 So one problem might already be to manage all the places where data is stored about you or where services can provide functionality on your behalf.
 One solution to this might be a concept called "Service Catalogue" which came up in discussions in the open web/DiSo/DataPortability communities.
 The basic idea is to have a list of all these places stored under your control which can be queried by services.

 Another point is that for reducing the amount of copies of your data it is necessary to link to your data instead of copying it (or even worse asking the user to type it in again).
 The Service Catalogue can serve basically as such a link list where each service/type of data is marked up with a location (URI) and type (probably another URI).
 Obvious things to link to are your profile and contact list but other things make also sense, like photos, videos, blog posts, recommendations, your attention profile, travel information and much more.

-For the sake of usability what we need is a single page where you can define the relationships between that new service and all the other services in your Service Catalogue.
-Moreover it would be helpful to have certain profiles stored to quickly assign one to this new service.
+For the sake of usability what we want is a single page where you can define the relationships between that new service and all the other services you have access to.

 Additionally a user should be able to quickly revoke tokens again in a central location as well as getting an overview of which services have access to which other services under which policies.